-The fascinating ruins of Ancient Thira are situated on a high rocky headland called Mesa Vouno in the south east of Santorini.
+The fascinating ruins of Ancient Thira are situated on a high rocky headland called Mesa Vouno in the southeast of Santorini.
 Not only are there many ancient buildings here but the views across the island and the Aegean Sea are incredible.

-First inhabited by the Dorians in the 9th century BC, the 369-metre-high hilltop was also home to settlers in the Hellenistic, Roman and Byzantine eras, meaning the excavated buildings here are a mix of different periods.
+First inhabited by the Dorians in the 9th century BC, the 369-meter-high hilltop was also home to settlers in the Hellenistic, Roman and Byzantine eras, meaning the excavated buildings here are a mix of different periods.

 Key monuments include the Sanctuary of Artemidoros and the Sanctuary of Apollo Karneios, an agora lined with several monuments and the Royal Stoa, the Temple of Dionysus, a 2nd century AD gymnasium for Ephebes, cemeteries and a theatre built in the 1st century AD.

 The volcanic geology of Santorini makes for great scuba diving opportunities.
 Many interesting sites are found within the caldera lagoon such as the Faros Reef, located just after the lighthouse on the inside of the caldera and great for beginners.